 Skip to main content

-As the facility manager of a building, you are legally obligated to organise regular commercial air conditioning services to maximise the air quality for the building’s occupants, workers, and guests.
+As the facility manager of a building, you are legally obligated to organise regular commercial air conditioning servicing to maximise the air quality for your building’s occupants, workers, and guests.
 These obligations have been put in place so that your building’s HVAC system isn’t providing unclean air that can have harmful short- and long-term health effects on those who breathe it in.

 As commercial air conditioning experts, the team at Air-rite Mechanical Services can help you ensure you’re fulfilling your responsibilities.
 From the laws you need to comply with, to how often you need to get various parts of your HVAC system serviced, here are your commercial air conditioning obligations as a facility manager.